 It is the intent of the City to offer its Recreation Services programs, activities and facilities to the entire community.
 To help offset the cost of providing these services, and since the primary beneficiaries of these services are users, it is appropriate to charge fees that are adequate to fund operation of the facility in line with other like programs.

 COST RECOVERY.
-It is the intent of the City to recover roughly 70% of the operations and maintenance expenses incurred by the Recreation Department and the PC MARC and 100% of the operations and maintenance expenses incurred by the Golf Course through sources of revenue other than taxes.
+It is the intent of the City to recover roughly 70% of the operations and maintenance expenses incurred by the Recreation Department,PC MARC, and Ice Arena and 100% of the operations and maintenance expenses incurred by the Golf Course through sources of revenue other than taxes.
 The City’s cost recovery plan is described in detail in the City’s budget document.
 User fees should not be considered the only source for accomplishing this objective.
 Revenues may also include:

 Increases in program participation.